Codynet

 Read guideMX Records And Email Routing

-How mail exchanger records decide where domain email is delivered and how to troubleshoot them.
+How mail exchanger (MX) records control email routing for a domain, and how to troubleshoot MX routing when mail delivery breaks.

 Read guideSPF, DKIM, And DMARC Explained